Cover Photo: After four years of construction, TENACIOUS began sea trials in June of 2000.

 Gelcoat blisters can be a serious problem if left unattended.
 At some point, your hull may need extensive repair, including gelcoat removal and epoxy barrier coats as described in Gelcoat Blisters: Diagnosis, Repair & Prevention.
 However, if you have isolated blisters and a manageable number to repair individually, we often recommend that you patch individual blisters and continue to use the boat until you determine the cause and extent of the problem.Continue reading →

 Wet sanding with waterproof sandpaper is often the best approach to sanding cured epoxy.
-Wet sanding removes amine blush while you sand, reduces clogging of the sandpaper, and reduces dust and exposure to partially cured epoxy.
+Wet sanding epoxy emoves any amine blush while you sand, reduces clogging of the sandpaper, and reduces dust and exposure to partially cured epoxy.
 It lets your sandpaper go farther and provides a visual clue that everything is properly sanded.
-However, if you have bare wood or wood that cannot get wet, you will need to dry sand.
+However, when working with bare wood or wood that cannot get wet, you will need to dry sand.
 Continue reading →

 Now in their 25th year, Carrying Place, Canoe & Boatworks Limited is still producing high quality canoes, kits, plans and accessories for the discriminating paddle sport enthusiast.
 All of their plans have been designed or lofted by Joe Ziemba, and each design is enhanced through a special computer program.
 Continue reading →